Green Beauty Terms Decoded

 Just because an ingredient is naturally-derived doesn’t necessarily mean it’s totally safe.
 Non-toxic ingredients, also referred to as clean, are ingredients or products that contain zero irritants.
 Common in the green beauty world is the use (or sometimes overuse) of essential oils, nut oils, limonene, and floral extracts, which are commonly known allergens.
 If you have particularly sensitive skin then you should look for brands that prioritize non-toxic ingredients.
 Honest Beauty (everything’s amazing…a few favorites from the range are here) and Peet Rivko (try her Balancing Face Oil) are both great brands that offer incredible products that are free of all toxins.
 (Our chat with Founder Johanna Peet about getting perfect skin with green skincare is here.)
 Another great toxin-free skincare brand is Abotaniq — you’ll seriously cut back on the amount of makeup you wear after trying this line.

 What a lot of people don’t realize is that animal testing is still very prevalent around the world, even in America.
 It’s a completely unnecessary practice, yet companies continue to do it because big markets like China require it.
 More on that here and here.
 If a brand is cruelty-free that means they don’t cause harm to animals in a lab or out in the wild.
 (Go here for more details on WTF cruelty-free actually means.)
 Please support these brands, big and small!
 If you’re ever unsure, look for companies that are Leaping Bunny Certified, visit @Logicalharmony or @Crueltyfreekitty’s blog to ensure that a product is cruelty-free before you purchase.
+And if you want a direct answer, don’t hesitate to email the brand.
+We do this almost daily.
 SN: every product we recommend on this site is cruelty-free (and vegan unless stated otherwise!).

 (If you’re interested in curating a fully cruelty-free top shelf, but have no idea where to start, go here for a step-by-step breakdown of the process.)